 Tentsmuir beach and Forest is near the east coast town of Tayport, on the Firth of Tay opposite Dundee and curves its way round Fife to Leuchars and St Andrews in the south.
 It’s also bounded by Tentsmuir Forest, planted in the 1920’s and has a network for forest walks to explore on foot or bike.

 The northern tip of the beach has sand banks that extend into the Firth and are home to seals (often resting up) and you’ll always see a curious head or two popping out of the water to watch you from the sea.
 One note of warning on a foggy day is to take care and not get lost on the sandbanks as I did one early morning when the tide was coming in.
 It’s not an experience I’d like to repeat and was extremely luck with the outcome!

-Scarista Beach, Harris, Outer Hebrides
+Some other favourites Scarista Beach, Harris, Outer Hebrides